The Decade After: Nov 1905 to Oct 1909

 December 3 Harry M. Weaver, Lahm's brother-in-law, visits the Wrights in Dayton and talks to several people who have witnessed their flights.
 He cables Lahm, "Claims fully verified, particulars by mail."

 December 30 L'Auto publishes a sketch of the Wright Flyer III, purloined from an edition of the Dayton Daily News in Ohio.
-It is the first picture to show details of the Flyer that is widely available in Europe, and it has enormous impact on their early aircraft designs.
+It is the first published picture to show details of the Flyer and is widely distributed in Europe.
+It has enormous impact on early European aircraft designs.

 Louis Blériot (left) and Charles Voison (right) in 1905.